Willy Moon: 2016–present: Cruel Youth

 In early 2016, Moon started a band, Cruel Youth, with his wife Kills.
-The band's first song, "Mr. Watson", was released on Soundcloud in February, followed by "Diamond Days" in April, which was also released on iTunes.
+The band's first song, "Mr. Watson", was released on SoundCloud in February, followed by "Diamond Days" in April, which was also released on iTunes.
 Their third single, "Hatefuck", was released in early September, along with the release of their debut EP, +30mg, on 16 September 2016.

 Television career

 2015: X Factor New Zealand

 In 2015, Moon was a judge and mentor on The X Factor New Zealand alongside his wife, Natalia Kills.
-Both Moon and Kills were fired following the first live screening for bullying and humiliating Joe Irvine, a contestant.
-Moon compared Irvine to Norman Bates, and Kills accused him of copying Moon's look.
-The comments led to widespread condemnation on social media, including a petition to have both Kills and Moon fired from the show, which reportedly received over 70,000 votes within 24 hours.
+Both Moon and Kills were fired following the first live screening for bullying and humiliating Joe Irvine, a contestant from the Over 25s.
+Moon compared Irvine to Norman Bates, and Kills accused him of copying Moon's look, due to wearing a suit and tie and having combed his hair.
+The comments led to widespread condemnation on social media, including a petition to have both Kills and Moon fired from the show, which reportedly received over 70,000 signatures within 24 hours.
 The show's sponsors, franchise owner and fellow judges also voiced public disapproval of the incident.

 Personal life

 In May 2014, Moon married singer Natalia Kills in New York City.
 In May 2021, the couple lost their apartment along with all their belongings in a fire.